 vegetables, watermelons, Fresh eggs, Cider mill (fresh apple cider made on

-the premises), concessions / refreshment stand, porta-potties are available, picnic area,
+the premises), concessions or refreshment stand, porta-potties are available, picnic area,

-picnic area (bring your own food), farm animals, birthday parties, school
+picnic area you may bring your own food, farm animals, birthday parties, school

 tours, group reservations